 The department is well housed and resourced in the South Buildings with dedicated teaching and ICT facilities as well as our own extensive reference library, open to senior students throughout the week.
 This facility, in particular, allows students to develop their own independent study habits in preparation for higher education.

 Our junior school syllabus allows our students to grapple with the concepts of monarchy, control, conflict, rebellion, revolution and immigration.
-Topics covered include the Norman Conquest, Medieval Europe, Monarchy, the Industrial Revolution, The First World War, Russian Revolution and the USA between the wars.
+Topics covered include the Norman Conquest, Medieval Europe, Monarchy, the Industrial Revolution, Abolition, The First World War, Russian Revolution and the China between the wars.

-At IGCSE students follow the CIE 20th century course, focussing on the Cold War and the History of the Gulf.
+At IGCSE students follow the CAIE 20th century course, focusing on the Cold War and the History of Germany from 1918 – 1945.

-Post IGCSE students have the opportunity to follow either the A level or IB.
-The A level follows two strands built around a core of either Medieval or Early Modern History.
-Topics covered range from the Crusades, Anglo Saxon England, The French Revolution, British Empire and Suffragette movement.
-The IB course is entirely medieval, students will compare and contrast the leadership of Richard I and Genghis Khan as well as study the Crusades, Norman Conquest of England and the Mongol wars.
-Higher Level students will also study the Abbasid and Fatimid caliphates of North Africa.
+Post IGCSE students have the opportunity to follow the A level.
+The A level follows three strands built around a core of either Medieval, Early Modern or Late Modern History.
+Topics covered range from the Crusades, Anglo Saxon England, The French Revolution, British Empire and Suffragette movement, German Unification and China in the 19th and 20th centuries.